AustinCodingAcademy/summer-gitbook/README.md

 ### Show me the `grid`
 Let's start by:
 1. adding two shiny new libraries
-1. hiding the smiley
+1. hiding the smiley sphere for now,
-1. sphere for now, and giving ourselves a nice little `static` `grid` to stand on
+1. giving ourselves a nice little `static` `grid` to stand on

 ```html
 <!DOCTYPE html>